elastic/kibana/src/core/public/public.api.md

 export interface CoreSetup<TPluginsStart extends object = object, TStart = unknown> {
     // (undocumented)
     application: ApplicationSetup;
-    // Warning: (ae-forgotten-export) The symbol "ExecutionContextSetup" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "ExecutionContextSetup"
-    //
     // (undocumented)
     executionContext: ExecutionContextSetup;
     // (undocumented)